slds-lmu/imlplots/README.md

 glm.mod = train("regr.glm", boston.task)
 ```

-The trained model objects are saved in a list and passed to the 'imlplots()' function:
+The trained model objects are saved in a list and passed to the `imlplots()` function:

 ``` r
 mod.list = list(rf.mod, glm.mod)